kiselkath/kiselkath/README.md

 ## Hi there, my name is Kate 👋
-Junior Java Developer with a foundation in backend development and a background as a _QA Engineer_
+Java Developer with a foundation in backend development and a background as a _QA Engineer_

 - 🌐 Based in Berlin, Germany
 - 🎓 Currently studying at bootcamp "Java Backend Engineer"